VishalKandala/Reveille-TD/README.md

-# Reveille-TD
+# Reveille@TD
 # # colab # streamlit # css3 # # NumPy # Pandas # TensorFlow #ngrok #nltk #SciKitLearn

 https://www.youtube.com/watch?v=CQiTkl1aVQ8&t=11s

-Challenge Chosen:​ TD for you page
+# Members:

-Team Name: ​ Gryffindor
+Aashrith sai, Naga Prasanth, Vishal Indivar Kandala.

-Members: ​ Aashrith sai, Naga Prasanth, Vishal Indivar.
+# Objective:

-GOAL:​ ​ Create a for you page that is customized for each attendee using tamu datathon application.
+Create a for you page that is customized for each attendee using tamu datathon application.
 We have created an individual specific For-you page which is completely dynamic and constantly keeps updating as there are more entries into the database.
 We have created this application keeping these key features in mind.